Your customers are frustrated. But your product isn’t the problem.

 How I Can Help

-I focus on two types of content, for both videos and docs:
+I focus on two types of content, for both docs and videos:

-Onboarding Materials that get new customers set up and up to speed.
+• Onboarding Materials that get new customers set up and and dramatically increase time-to-value.

 Onboarding Materials

-Good onboarding or implementation content reduces the time it takes to get new customers productive.
+Good onboarding or implementation content reduces the time it takes to get new customers productive, which means their time to realizing actual value from your product is faster.
 Setup and implementation activities can be very complex and involve multiple stakeholders.
 And, let’s face it, there are times when not all of the stakeholders are thrilled with the work of implementing a new system or product.

 Effective onboarding materials reduce those barriers.
 They also increase overall product adoption, because your customers not only understand your best features, they can actually see how they benefit from them.